rutu-dhawane/House_price_prediction/README.md

 📌 Project Overview

 This project aims to predict house prices using machine learning techniques.
-The model analyzes different features of houses such as location, area and other attributes to estimate the price o
+The model analyzes different features of houses such as location, area and other attributes to estimate the price of house.

 🔍 Project Steps

-Data Collection
+Data Collection,
-Data Cleaning
+Data Cleaning,
-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA),
-Feature Selection
+Feature Selection,
-Model Training
+Model Training,
-Model Evaluation
+Model Evaluation,
 Prediction

 🤖 Machine Learning Model